-• Approval from Professor Irwin.
+• Approval from Professor Irwin and Professor Samonds.

-APPLICATION AND ADMISSION PROCEDURES: The program is open to undergraduates and/or graduate level students who meet the NIU general admission requirements, and who are interested in Physical Anthropology.
+APPLICATION AND ADMISSION PROCEDURES: The program is open to undergraduates and/or graduate level students who meet the NIU general admission requirements, and who are interested in Physical Anthropology, Biological Sciences and/or Environmental Studies.
 Currently enrolled students must meet College of Liberal Arts and Sciences course GPA requirements.
 Graduate level students must also meet NIU Graduate School admission, course and GPA requirements.